-- City National Bank can give you a credit card (not debit card) based on your visa, salary, employment letters per the above.
-So do sign up and get one from them.
-That may be the only US credit card you Can get in the first few months in the US.
-Without a social security number and zero credit history, it’s very difficult to get a credit card.
+- City National Bank can give you a credit card based on the documents previously mentioned, like your visa and employment letters.
+So you should go ahead and sign up for one–it may be the only US credit card you can get in the first few months after moving here.
+Without a social security number or any credit history, it’s difficult to acquire a credit card from most banks.

-- After you have your Social security number, and if you happen to have a Personal American Express in Singapore or where you lived before you relocated to the US, give American Express US a call and ask them for a card.
+- After* you have your Social security number, and if you happen to have a Personal American Express in Singapore or where you lived before you relocated to the US, give American Express US a call and ask them for a card.
 They have this global membership program.
-Sign up with them because well, they are one of the best credit card providers in the US from the benefit point of view and they can use your past credit history in another country to give you a US credit card.
-This will also help you to build your credit history in the US.
+Sign up for this credit card provider because they are one of the best in terms of benefits and can use your past credit history from another country to give you a US credit card.
+This will also help build your credit history in the US.

 5. Health insurance is expensive in the US

-6. Find a public school for your child
+7. Finding the right public school for your child is important

-Before we moved, we already decided to send our child to a public school in the US so I focused my research along that direction.
+Before we moved, we had already decided to send our child to a public school in the US so I focused my research in that direction.
 A few things to note: